mbarbin/crs/doc/docs/reference/crs-actions-config/README.md

 - **Type:** `array of strings` (optional)
 - **Example:** `["alice", "bob", "charlie"]`
-- **Default** same as supplying an empty array (no user enabled).
+- **Default:** `[]` (empty array - no mentions allowed)

+List of users who can be mentioned in CR annotations using `@username` mentions.
+Only users explicitly listed here can be notified through GitHub mentions.

-Enables a specific list of users to be notified in annotation comments when notifications are requested.
-This is a protection measure to avoid spamming users that do not have ties to a repository in particular, or simply do not wish to be notified via CRs.
+If this field is not provided, it defaults to an empty list, meaning no user mentions are allowed.
+This is a protection measure to avoid spamming users who do not have ties to the repository or do not wish to be notified via CRs.

-When specified, only users in this allowlist can be mentioned in CR annotations.
-This helps prevent typos in usernames and ensures CRs are only assigned to valid team members.
+Adding users to this list enables notifications for them and helps prevent typos in usernames by restricting mentions to known team members.

 ### `invalid_crs_annotation_severity`